 Our desire is to see people reconciled to Christ, families put back together, and the Word of God applied to everything–all of Christ for all of life–for His glory and our joy.
 God has continually opened doors and blessed our work, and we invite you to join us.

 Jerry Owen earned a B.A. in Classical Studies from University of Idaho, M.Litt from University of St. Andrews, and G.L. from Greyfriars Ministerial Hall.
 He met Jennie, his wife-to-be, in 2003 at the beginning of his ministerial training which made the whole thing even more fun.
-They have four kids (George, Cecilia, Helen and Molly) who make for a constant adventure.
+They have five kids (George, Cecilia, Helen, Molly and Lucy) who make for a constant adventure.

 What We Believe

 We believe the Old and New Testaments are infallible, inspired, complete and preserved by the Holy Spirit.
 The Bible is God’s special revelation and authoritative for doctrine, faith and life.
 (John 16:12-13; I Thessalonians 2:13; II Timothy 3:16-17; II Peter 1:20-21)